-For deliveries of goods and services that are not related to the oil activity, the foreign contractor must pay VAT to his suppliers but is allowed to claim a refund of VAT paid (except in relation to private and domestic use).
-If he fails to receive a refund of VAT from the Tax Administration, the foreign contractor is allowed to deduct the VAT credits from any other tax payment, especially corporate income tax or personal income tax.
-The foreign contractor must set up a bank account in the Congo.
+For deliveries of goods and services that are not related to the oil activity, the foreign contractor must pay VAT to his suppliers, but is allowed to claim a refund of VAT paid (except in relation to private and domestic use).
+If unsuccessful in receiving a refund of VAT from the Tax Administration, the foreign contractor is allowed to deduct the VAT credits from any other tax payment, especially corporate income tax and personal income tax.
+The foreign contractor is also required to open a bank account in the Congo.

-The zero rate applies to the Eucalyptus sector, to local sale of produced woods, exports, and international transport and accessory international transport.
-Exports are considered as consignments of goods beyond Congolese customs territory.
+The zero rate applies to the local sale of produced woods, exports, international transport, and accessory international transport.
+Exports are considered as consignments of goods beyond the Congolese customs territory.
 The zero rate applies whether the goods are delivered directly by the exporter or via an agent.
-However, the application of the zero rate is subject to the export being the subject of a declaration approved by the Customs Department and the exporter appending the customs references of the goods that it has exported during the month up to the declaration.
-International transport is defined as all transport to or from a foreign country, whether passenger or goods transport and irrespective of the means used (air, sea, road, etc.).
+However, the application of the zero rate is subject to the export being the subject of a declaration approved by the Customs Department, and the exporter appending the customs references of the goods that it has exported during the month up to the declaration.
+International transport is defined as all transport to or from a foreign country, whether passenger or goods transport, irrespective of the means used (air, sea, road, etc.).

-In addition, in practice the Authorities accept that operations incidental to the international transport of goods made in the Congo are zero-rated, provided that the goods are exported.
+In practice, the Authorities accept that operations incidental to the international transport of goods made in the Congo are zero-rated, provided that the goods are exported.

-Zero-rated operations are considered liable to VAT and therefore attract an entitlement to the deduction of paid VAT.
-Likewise, these operations are taken into account in the calculation of the taxable turnover and must therefore be included in both the denominator and numerator of the calculation of any deduction percentage.
+Zero-rated operations are considered liable to VAT, and therefore attract an entitlement to the deduction of paid VAT.
+Likewise, these operations are taken into account in the calculation of the taxable turnover, and as a result must be included in both the denominator and numerator of the calculation of any deduction percentage.